sleeptoken/zettelkasten/OpenID Connect.md

 #### A note about safe-fetch

-The challenge uses a wrapper over `fetch` called safe_fetch, which enforces every URL passed be
+The challenge uses a wrapper over `fetch` called `safe_fetch`, which enforces every URL passed be

 - on a valid domain
 - not in a private IP range